 Made from fabric, rubber and silicone

 225 silicone tips for gentle massage and efficient brushing

-With a durable spandex fabric and 255 silicone tips, these gloves are soft on the skin and efficient at picking up and trapping loose fur.
+With a durable spandex fabric and 255 silicone tips, this cat grooming glove is soft on the skin and efficient at picking up and trapping loose fur.
 The nubs are made from soft silicone to mimic the touch of your hand, effectively removing loose hair and dirt from your cat’s coat while distributing natural oils to keep the skin healthy.
 The mesh material has an added bonus: it stops your hands from getting hot and sweaty during longer grooming sessions, plus it dries quickly.

 Made from breathable polyester mesh

 Secured with Velcro strap

 180 soft silicone tips for efficient dead hair removal

 Hair sticks to the glove, making it easy to peel off after each use

 A comfortable pet grooming glove that is made from two layers of breathable 3D mesh polyester to keep your hands comfy during kitty grooming sessions.
 The nubs are made from environmentally friendly soft silicone and there are 180 of them for gentle but highly efficient brushing and loose fur removal.

 The pack comes with a left and right glove and all you have to do is slip them on – which is super-quick thanks to the flexible material – and then secure them with a Velcro wrist strap.
 They work either wet or dry and when you have finished, simply peel off the hair in one move and throw it away.